Arnaud Fraiteur: During the occupation

 After being interrogated, and tortured, Fraiteur, Raskin and Bertulot were sentenced to death by the Oberfeldkommandantur's military court in Brussels after a show trial that was supposed to serve as an example to the Belgian population.
 They were hanged on 10 May 1943 at Fort Breendonk.
 They were buried at the "Enclos des fusillés" in Schaerbeek.
 On 7 June 1945, Fraiteur's body was exhumed in order to be buried in the family vault on the cemetery of Saint-Gilles.

 On 3 October 1944, the two who had denounced Arnaud Fraiteur, Herten and Hoogeveen, were sentenced to death by the court-martial of Brabant.
-On 13 November 1944, they were shot in the back, the punishment for traitors, in the Prison of Saint-Gilles.
+On 13 November 1944, they were shot in the back, the punishment for traitors, in Saint-Gilles Prison.
+The two men were the first Belgians to be executed for wartime collaboration.

 Commemoration

 In 1947, Arnaud Fraiteur's family allowed a new centre specialized in helping disabled children to be named after the young resistance fighter: Le Centre Arnaud Fraiteur (Arnaud Fraiteur centre) in the municipality of Molenbeek-Saint-Jean in Brussels.
 It was the first Belgian centre of this kind.

 Afterwards, his name was given to an avenue, a bridge, and a bus stop located on the intersection between the Boulevard du Triomphe and the Avenue Arnaud Fraiteur.

 A commemorative plaque is attached to Fraiteur's family home at Rue de la Concorde 60.